amonjot/SSN_Monjot_2024/README.md

 ### 4.D Analyses CC with the appropriate treshold

-In Monjot_et_al_2024A, we choose the treshold of 80% of similarity.
+In Monjot et al., 2025, we choose the treshold of 80% of similarity.
 We therefore launch the script to process SSN using this treshold as following:

 ```